MichielNoback/vakomschrijvingen_bioinformatica/thema-09/praktijkopdracht09.md

 **Assessment criteria**

 1. Day-to-day professional functioning (25%)
-    - (participating in) work discussions
-    - Attendance
-    - Critical attitude towards own work
+    - Critical attitude towards own work and that of others
-    - Independence
     - Peer review (giving and receiving!)
 2. Research log (Markdown) containing description of daily work - primarily dealing with the research phase (25%)
     - Reproducibility
     - Readability
-    - Reliability
 3. Wrapper application of final algorithm (25%)
-    - User-friendliness
+    - Functionality
     - Code quality
     - Documentation + Readme.md
-    - Git repo
+    - Git usage
 4. Report, focusing on the sections Results and Discussion and also assessing reporting technique (25%) The report should discuss
     - data exploration, data cleaning and transformations
     - Strategy and methodology of ML algorithm benchmarking and selection
     - Strategy and methodology of ML algorithm performance testing and optimization focusing on aspects of speed, memory usage, performance (accuracy, sensitivity etc)
-    - Evaluation of final ML algorithm and suggestions for future work
+    - Evaluation of final ML algorithm

-1. Day-to-day professional functioning (25%)
-    1. (participating in) work discussions
-    2. Attendance
-    3. Critical attitude towards own work
-    4. Independence
-    5. Peer review (giving and receiving!)
-2. Research log (Markdown) containing description of daily work - primarily dealing with the research phase (25%)
-    1. Reproducibility
-    2. Readability
-    3. Reliability
-3. Wrapper application of final algorithm (25%)
-    1. User-friendliness
-    2. Code quality
-    3. Documentation + Readme.md
-    4. Git repo
-4. Report, focusing on the sections Results and Discussion and also assessing reporting technique (25%) The report should discuss
-    1. data exploration, data cleaning and
-    2. ransformations
-    3. Strategy and methodology of ML algorithm benchmarking and selection
-    4. Strategy and methodology of ML algorithm   performance testing and optimization focusing on aspects of speed, memory usage, performance (accuracy, sensitivity etc)
-    5. Evaluation of final ML algorithm and suggestions for future work
+    - Suggestions for future work

+This [Excel sheet](https://michielnoback.github.io/vakomschrijvingen_bioinformatica/files/AssessmentFormThema9_template.xlsx) shows you exactly how you will be graded.
+It has the form of a Rubrics grading system.

 ### Literatuur en andere bronnen